Thick Passport Diaries (blog)

 Back at the hotel, the energy shifted….
 The playful charm became something deeper, more commanding & more deliberate.
 He’s younger by 10 years a first for me, but there was nothing inexperienced about him.
 He knew how to touch, how to pull, how to make me melt and ache at the same time.
 He kissed me like he owned the moment, his hands tracing down my sides, finding every place that made me gasp.
 It was heat, control, and surrender entwined in one long, dizzying blur.
 Grown man shit, for sure.

 He was taller… towering over me, eyes dark with intention as he guided me through every motion, every sound, every breath.
 I could still feel his hands in my hair, his grip around my waist, the way he whispered to me between kisses, commanding and tender all at once.
 It wasn’t just sex, it was a kind of connection that stripped everything down to pure sensation.
 The kind that makes you lose track of time, of logic, of anything beyond the two of you.
-Leaving traces of my nails engrained in his back, and love bites on his neck,

 It was the kind of intimacy that leaves marks and memories.
 The way our bodies collided, the sound of skin meeting skin, his hand landing firmly on my ass and pulling me closer, claiming the moment without hesitation.
 His grip traveling up, fingers curling around my throat just enough to remind me who I belong to while I rode his dick, confident and unrestrained.